genericmoniker/mirror/README.md

 Troubleshooting
 ---------------

-If the browser doesn't come up when starting the Pi, it's likely that the Python application had an exception while starting.
+If the browser doesn't show the right data when starting the Pi, it's likely that the Python application had an exception while starting.
 You can check that by ssh into the Pi and running:

+    sudo systemctl status mirror-server

+If you want to run the application stand-alone:

 ```
 cd ~/mirror